 If you notice any of the above symptoms in your cat you should schedule a veterinary appointment as soon as possible.
 Many cat illnesses progress quickly and can become very serious in just a short period of time.

-At CASE Hospital in Crystal Lake, our compassionate emergency vets extend the routine services provided by your primary care veterinarian.
+At Companion Animal Hospital in Crystal Lake, our compassionate emergency vets extend the routine services provided by your primary care veterinarian.
 We work with your vet to provide first-rate specialty and emergency care for pets in Crystal Lake.